kikepy/kikepy/README.md

 -Chess player

--Im currently working on me and my skill
+-Im currently working on me and my skills

 -Intersted in backend development and ethical hacking